DadsGaming/dadsgaming/_posts/articles/2016-05-24-the-division-may-update-details.md

 ### Clear Sky Incursion

-But the centerpiece of the patch is the new Incursion, Clear Sky, in Columbus Circle where players fight to take back an anti-air missile site.
-Securing the Manattan airspace needs your help Agent, the overwhelming force of Rikers are holding the SAM System in Times Square - disable it.
+The centerpiece of the patch is the new Incursion, Clear Sky, in Columbus Circle where players fight to take back an anti-air missile site.
+Securing the Manhattan airspace needs your help Agent, the overwhelming force of Rikers are holding the SAM System in Times Square - disable it.
 You must be a level 30, and have completed the "General Assembly" Mission.
 Be aware that this incursion is balanced for 4-players with high level gear.

 Hard mode is available now, but Challenge mode isn't coming until later.